qbit/snap/README.md

 > Contains timestamp of the previous snapshot.

-*$HOME/.snaprc*
+*/etc/snap.conf*

-> Contains configuration options.
+> Global configuration options.
 > See
 > *SNAPRC*
 > for more information on these options.

+*$HOME/.snaprc*

+> User specific configuration options.

 # SNAPRC

 **snap**
-supports the following configuration options via the *$HOME/.snaprc*
+supports the following configuration options via */etc/snap.conf* or
+*$HOME/.snaprc*
 file: